 Campbell receives Community Cornerstone Award

-Jerry Campbell is CornerBank’s Community Cornerstone Award recipient for September.
-In recognition of his service, CornerBank will contribute $100 to the non-profit organization of Campbell’s choice.
-He has selected Arkansas City Habitat for Humanity to receive the contribution.
-A reception honoring Campbell’s service will be at 3:30 p.m., Thursday, Sept.
-22, in the CornerBank community room, 125 N. Summit.
+CornerBank has announced Jane Campbell is the Community Cornerstone Award recipient for April.
+In recognition of her service, CornerBank will contribute $100 to the non-profit organization of Jane’s choice.
+She has selected South Central Kansas Medical Center to receive the contribution.
+A reception honoring Jane's service will be at 3:30 p.m., Thursday, April 28, in the CornerBank community room, 125 N. Summit.
 The public is invited to attend the reception.

 Cornerstone Award Winner